Identity theft - fraud information

 It is important that you act quickly if you suspect you are a victim of identity fraud.
 In addition to reporting your identity theft to the following agencies, you may want to start a log of your efforts to protect yourself.
 This information could prove invaluable later in proving you are not responsible for false debts or even crimes.
 Suggested items to record:

-• record (take notes) all conversations with your creditors, the authorities etc.
+• Record (take notes) all conversations with your creditors, the authorities etc.

 • Send correspondence by certified mail or registered mail.